jkour/zotero-publication-rankings/README.md

 3. Rankings revert to automatic matching

 **Note**: Manual overrides are stored persistently and survive Zotero restarts.

+### Extra Field Integration

+Write rankings to Zotero's Extra field for export or sharing with others:

+1. Select items in your library
+2. Right-click → "Write Rankings to Extra Field" (or Tools menu)
+3. Rankings are added in the format: `Ranking: Q1 0.85 (SJR)` or `Ranking: A* (CORE)`
+4. Progress window shows how many items were updated

+**Features:**
+- Preserves existing Extra field data (citations, BBT keys, etc.)
+- Batch processing with single database transaction

 ### Sorting by Ranking